Code-Institute-Submissions/TeachFlow/testing.md

 Also, internet explorer was tested.
 As expected issues with Javascript were encountered.
 In index.html, the contact form does not submit successfully.
 In game.html, all onclick button functions are not working.
-With these findings, I recommend that this website is not used on IE.
+With these findings, I recommend that this website is not used using IE.

 ### Responsiveness